Trump opens 2024 race, says he's 'more engaged' than ever - ExBulletin

 Trump opens 2024 race, says he’s ‘more engaged’ than ever

-COLUMBIA, SC (AP) Former President Donald Trump kicked off his bid for the White House in 2024 with stops Saturday in New Hampshire and South Carolina, with events in early voting states marking the first campaign appearances since announcing his last race more than two months ago.
+SALEM, NH (AP) Former President Donald Trump kicked off his bid for the White House in 2024 with a stop Saturday in New Hampshire before heading to South Carolina, with appearances in early voting states marking the first campaign events since announcing his last race over two months ago.

-Together we will finish the unfinished business of making America great again,” Trump said at a party at Columbia to introduce his leadership team in South Carolina.

-Later in South Carolina, Trump said he planned to keep the state’s presidential primary as the first in the South and called it a very important state.”

-In his speech, he moved from criticism of Biden and Democrats to derogatory comments about transgender people, mocking people promoting the use of electric stoves and electric cars, and reminiscing about efforts as president. to increase oil production, strike trade deals and crack down on migration at the US-Mexico border.
+Were beginning.
+We were starting here as a presidential candidate, he told party leaders at the New Hampshire GOP annual meeting in Salem before a late afternoon stop at Columbia to introduce his team of heading to South Carolina.
+I’m angrier now and I’m more engaged now than I’ve ever been.

+These states hold two of the first three party nominating contests, giving them enormous power in selecting the candidate.

-While Trump remains the only declared presidential candidate for 2024, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who was the Trump’s ambassador to the United Nations, should launch their campaigns.
+While Trump remains the only declared presidential candidate for 2024, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who served as an ambassador for Trump at the United Nations, should launch their campaign.
 In the coming months.

-After his speech in South Carolina, Trump told The Associated Press in an interview that it would be a great act of disloyalty if DeSantis opposed him in the primary and took credit for the original election of the governor.

-If he runs, that’s fine.
-I’m up in the polls, Trump said.
-He’s going to have to do what he wants to do, but he can get away.
-I think that would be a great act of disloyalty because, you know, I brought him in.
-He had no chance.
-His political life was over.

-Governor Henry McMaster, U.S. Senator Lindsey Graham and several members of the state’s congressional delegation attended Trump’s event at the Statehouse.
+In South Carolina, Gov. Henry McMaster, U.S. Senator Lindsey Graham and several members of the state congressional delegation plan to attend Saturday’s event at the Statehouse.
+But Trump’s team has struggled to garner support from state lawmakers, even some who have eagerly backed him in previous races.

 Dave Wilson, president of the conservative Christian family nonprofit Palmetto, said some conservative voters may be concerned about Trump’s recent comments that Republicans who oppose abortion without exceptions cost the party in November elections.

-It gives some people in the conservative ranks of the Republican Party pause as to whether or not we need the process to work on its own,” said Wilson, whose group hosted Pence for a speech in 2021.
+It gives some people in the conservative ranks of the Republican Party pause as to whether or not we need the process to work on its own, said Wilson, whose group hosted Pence for a speech in 2021.
+He said added: You still have to earn your vote.
+Nothing is taken for granted.

+Acknowledging that Trump did phenomenal things as president, like winning a conservative majority on the U.S. Supreme Court, Wilson said GOP voters in South Carolina may be looking for a candidate who could be the flag not only for the time being, but also to create continued momentum across America. conservatism for the next few decades.

+But Gerri McDaniel, who worked on the Trumps 2016 campaign and who will attend Saturday’s event, dismissed the idea that voters were ready to quit the former president.

+Officials expect Trump to speak in the Statehouse’s second-floor lobby, an opulent ceremonial area between the House and Senate chambers.

+The venue has hosted some of South Carolina’s most notable political news moments, including Haleys’ 2015 signing of a bill to remove the Confederate battle flag from the Statehouse grounds and McMasters’ 2021 signing of legislation banning abortions in the state after approximately six weeks of pregnancy. .
+The state Supreme Court recently declared the abortion law unconstitutional, and McMaster has pledged to seek a rehearing.

-Trump’s early campaign has already sparked controversy, particularly when he dined with Holocaust-denying white nationalist Nick Fuentes and rapper formerly known as Kanye West, who had done a series of anti-Semitic comments.
+Trump’s fledgling campaign has already sparked controversy, particularly when he dined with Holocaust-denying white nationalist Nick Fuentes and rapper formerly known as Kanye West, who had made a series of anti-Semitic comments.
 Trump was also widely mocked for selling a series of digital trading cards that depicted him as a superhero, cowboy and astronaut, among other things.

-He is the subject of a series of criminal investigations, including one over the discovery of hundreds of documents with classified marks at his Florida club and whether he obstructed justice by refusing to return them. , as well as state and federal reviews of his efforts to overturn the results of the 2020 election, which he lost to Biden.
+At the same time, he is the subject of a series of criminal investigations, including one over the discovery of hundreds of documents with classified marks in his Florida club and whether he obstructed justice by refusing to return them. , as well as state and federal exams. of his efforts to overturn the 2020 election results, which he lost to Democrat Joe Biden.

-Yet early polls show him to be one of the favorites to win his party’s nomination.

-Kinnard reported from Columbia, South Carolina, and Colvin from New York.
-Associated Press writer Michelle L. Price in New York contributed to this report.
+Stepanek, who was expected to remain neutral until the end of his term as New Hampshire party chairman at Saturday’s party meeting, dismissed the significance of Trump’s slow start, which campaign officials say explains the time spent setting up infrastructure for a national campaign.

+In New Hampshire, he said, there’s been a lot of anticipation, a lot of excitement for Trump’s re-election.
+He said Trump’s most loyal supporters continue to support him.

 |